 Interaction Effect of Nitrogen and Sulphur

 The interaction between nitrogen and sulphur showed a synergistic effect on yield and economics.
 The combined application resulted in better performance compared to individual applications.
-Sulphur enhances nitrogen use efficiency by improving protein synthesis and metabolic activity, which leads to better utilization of applied nitrogen.
+Sulphur enhances nitrogen use efficiency by improving protein synthesis and metabolic activity, which leads to better utilisation of applied nitrogen.
 Thus, the combined application of nitrogen and sulphur improves assimilate partitioning, enhances crop productivity and increases profitability.

 CONCLUSION

-The study revealed that nitrogen and sulphur significantly improved yield and economics of Indian mustard (Brassica juncea L.).
-Application of 120 kg N ha⁻¹ and 45 kg S ha⁻¹ recorded the highest seed and stover yield along with maximum profitability.
+The study revealed that nitrogen and sulphur significantly improved the yield and economics of Indian mustard (Brassica juncea L.).
+The application of 120 kg N ha⁻¹ and 45 kg S ha⁻¹ recorded the highest seed and stover yield along with maximum profitability.
 Quality parameters remained largely unaffected, though oil content decreased slightly with higher nitrogen and improved with sulphur.
-Overall, balanced application of nitrogen and sulphur proved most effective for enhancing productivity and profitability of mustard.
+Overall, the balanced application of nitrogen and sulphur proved most effective for enhancing the productivity and profitability of mustard.

 REFERENCES